Spinal disease: Scoliosis

 Scoliosis is a common spinal disease in which the spine has a curvature usually in the shape of the letter "C" or "S".
 This is most common in girls, but there is no specific cause for scoliosis.
 Only a few symptoms occur for one with this disease, which include feeling tired in the spinal region or backaches.
 Generally, if the hips or shoulders are uneven, or if the spine curves, it is due to scoliosis and should be seen by a doctor.
+When assessing scoliosis, it is important for the physician to assess for neurological issues.
+Anything from weakness, difficulty with balance and coordination, and bladder and bowel problems should be considered.
+Curvature advancement is largely dependent "on remaining spinal growth," as well as signs of puberty, indicating the beginning of early adulthood.